Read on for a tasty gluten-free chicken wings recipe featuring almond meal and seasoning.

 Why You Should Bake or Air Fry Your Chicken wings

-Most times when you get wings out, it will consist of gluten free fried chicken.
-The problem is with the oils that used to fry foods.
+Most times when you get wings out, they will consist of gluten-free fried chicken.
+The problem is with the oils that are used to fry foods.
 They are not the most nutritious thing to be eating.
 That is why I usually recommend having baked chicken wings instead.

-These wings will come out crispy even when cooked in the oven.
+Crispy chicken wings can still be achieved when baked in the oven.
 Alternatively, you can also use the air fryer.
 You just need to alter the time and temperature.
 Typically, chicken cooked in the air fryer takes about 10 to 15 minutes at 350°F.

 Usually, you want to cook the chicken for 5 to 8 minutes.
 Turn it over and cook for another 5 to 8 minutes.
-This ensures both sides get crispy.
-Also, check the temperature of the chicken to know if if is fully cooked.
-The temperature should be at 165 degrees Fahrenheit.
+This ensures both sides get crisp.
+Also, check the temperature of the chicken to know if it is fully cooked.
+The temperature should be 165 degrees Fahrenheit.

 How to Make Gluten Free Chicken Wings

-If you’re wondering how to cook gluten free chicken wings here is a breakdown of how to make this gluten free chicken recipe.
+If you’re wondering how to cook these gluten free chicken wings, here is a breakdown of how to make this gluten free, dairy free chicken recipe.

 Preheat the Oven

 First, you want to preheat the oven to 400 degrees Fahrenheit.
-Then get a rimmed baking sheet.
-This baking sheet can make foods crispy.
-Aluminum half-sheet pans are the best type of rimmed baking sheet.
+Then take out a large rimmed baking sheet.
+One recommendation for rimmed baking sheets is the aluminum half-sheet pans*.
 They are about 13 x 18 inches.
+This baking sheet enhances crispiness.

 Make the Gluten Free Chicken Wing Breading

-Place the sheet pan aside and then start to work on the breading mixture.
 Crack the eggs in a medium bowl and mix.
 If you don’t like eggs or have a sensitivity to them you can use a chia egg as a replacement.
 One chia egg equals one real egg.
 Once the eggs are mixed well set aside.
+You can get the recipe here.

 Now, mix the chicken wing coating.
-In a large bowl add the almond flour, garlic powder, Italian seasoning, mix well, and set aside.
+In a large bowl add the almond flour, garlic powder, and Italian seasoning*, and mix well.
+Set aside.

 Coat the Chicken Wings